sevvandi/netseer_paper/paper/paper.md

 |5|Last Seen|226.59×10-3|163.19×10-3|
 | |Netseer|28.82×10-3|34.42×10-3|
 | |(Reduction)| 87.3% | 78.9%|
 :Table 2.
-Edge and Node Errors comparison between Last Seen and Netseer's FBA Adaption.\label{table:Step-Compare}
+Edge and Vertex Errors comparison between Last Seen and Netseer's FBA Adaption.\label{table:Step-Compare}

 # Licensing and Availability

-The _Netseer_ package is licensed under the **TODO** license, with the source code available at GitHub (https://github.com/sevvandi/netseer).
+The _Netseer_ package is licensed under the **TODO** license, with the source code available at GitHub (<https://github.com/sevvandi/netseer>).
 We are open to feature requests and bug reports, as well as questions and concerns.

 # Acknowledgements